— Available in the Professional and Enterprise Editions of LabKey Server. Also available as an Add-on to the Starter Edition. Learn more

-- Select Customize from the (triangle) menu in the web part header.
+- Select Customize from the (triangle) menu in the Files web part header.

 - Select the @cloud directory, or any of its sub-directories, in the File Root pane.

-- You can give the webpart a descriptive title if you like.
+- You can also give the webpart a descriptive title while you are in the customize interface.

 - Click Submit.

-The Files web part will now display the cloud storage files as if they are local, as in the case of the .fcs file shown here:
+The Files web part will now display the cloud storage files as if they are part of your local filesystem, as in the case of the .fcs file shown here:

 The file is actually located in cloud storage as shown here: